 Also detailed information about PPACA at our blog site: http://www.azhealthinsuranceblog.com

 NOTE: If you do not need or qualify for any Tax Credit, we can possibly still get you covered outside of any Enrollment Period- ask me how!

 Eric – Cell: 602-616-1660

 New procedures took effect Jan.
-1, 2014, which made shopping for health insurance a completely different experience for those who buy it on their own—or are uninsured BUT only during Enrollment or Special Enrollment Periods.
+1, 2014, ( subject to any new or other legislative actions) which made shopping for health insurance a completely different experience for those who buy it on their own—or are uninsured BUT only during Enrollment or Special Enrollment Periods.

 These are the main changes: